animesh-s/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Software Engineer at Meta AI working on Vision & Language research.
+I am a Software Engineer at Meta AI working on Generative AI research.
 I received my Master's degree from Purdue University in 2018 and Bachelor's degree from IIT Kharagpur in 2014.
-I work on large-scale machine learning algorithms for object recognition, retrieval and representation learning at the intersection of vision and language.
+I work on large-scale machine learning algorithms for image generation, object recognition, retrieval and representation learning at the intersection of vision and language.